 Edyn Loves Life: Edyn’s sweet voice and joyful energy is infectious, and she offers a refreshing and thoughtful celebration of body diversity.
 Her channel isn’t just about yoga, but about health, fitness, and nutrition information as well as self-care tips.
 The yoga classes that are available are well-rounded, unique, and relaxing while still providing a good challenge.

 Lesley Fightmaster: Sadly, Lesley Fightmaster passed away last year, but her life continues to be celebrated on her YouTube channel.
 Her yoga style and fun, don’t-give-a-care attitude always get me energized, especially in the morning.
-RIP Lesley!
+Plus her family is now keeping her legacy alive with regular live Sunday classes!

 Yoga with Adriene: We can’t forget the queen of online yoga!
 Especially because she and her dog, Benji, are so precious.
-Plus, she just started building a library of spanish-language classes through a translation program.
+Plus, she just started building a library of Spanish-language classes to expand her reach and be more inclusive.

 Heart Alchemy Yoga: Michelle Goldstein’s gentle valley girl presence makes me nostalgic for L.A.
 Plus she has just the right rhythm and timing and I always feel great mentally and physically after her classes.